 Next time instead of saying, “Let me do Reiki on you,” or “I’m going to do Reiki on myself” say: Give, share, presence, conduit, call, bring, invoke, flow Reiki.

-It’s very important to always remember that Reiki brings out from within the person an original state of wholeness, balance, harmony and wellbeing, whether it’s shared in-person or distantly.
+It’s very important to always remember that Reiki brings out from within the person an original state of wholeness, balance, harmony and wellbeing, whether it’s shared in-person or remotely.
 This original state has been termed our ‘true nature’ and it’s a state of Oneness.

 In Oneness there isn’t any separation and no need to send Reiki, which can only be presenced anyhow.
-Distant Reiki simply unifies the practitioner with the receiver.
+Remote Reiki simply unifies the practitioner with the receiver.
 The practitioner is the conduit, but once Reiki flows both are present in the experience together.
 Nonlocal healing is facilitated at a quantum level, so the language of time and space really doesn’t fit.
 It’s not a text message you’re sending, an email or package.

 Reiki is truly available in the present.
 The present is no-time and no-space.
 It can only be experienced in the absence of ego.
 The words you use to describe and understand Reiki bring along mental constructs that can be helpful or not.
 If you’re doing Reiki, then you’re time-bound.
 It becomes another item on your to-do list and no longer a practice.
 If you’re sending Reiki, then you think you possess it, that it’s yours to send, whereas in fact Reiki simply arises out of the ground of being.